JayCuthrell/fudge-org-eleventy-excellent/src/posts/plugins-patterns-and-potpourri.md

 Sounds familar... 🐰 🕳️

-Which means learning a bit more about embedded SDK agreements claims and investments over the years.
+This means learning a bit more about embedded SDK agreement claims and investments over the years.
 For example, back in 2020, the claim was that there were ["20M+ Active Devices and +500 Apps"](https://web.archive.org/web/20200130083911/https://www.placer.ai/resources/our-data/) contributing to this data.

 - 2020: [Placer.ai, which offers location and foot traffic analytics for the retail industry, raises $12M Series A led by JBV Capital](https://www.techmeme.com/200122/p3#a200122p3)
 - 2021: [Location data analytics startup Placer.ai raises $50M Series B led by Josh Buckley, the CEO of Product Hunt](https://www.techmeme.com/210427/p10#a210427p10)